- Coil spring clutch assembly, driven plate 225 mm / 8.8″ in diameter

 The one-piece drive shaft taken by itself was a simple and reliable design (unlike the two-piece shaft used on the previous model, which often had problems with its center support) and also could be removed & installed much easier and faster.

-However, initially it became a source of some serious problems for the plant, because it took some time to figure out hot to properly balance it, and on some cars at certain speeds it vibrated badly enough to cause permanent damage to the gearbox tail shaft housing – not to mention annoying the driver.
+However, initially it became a source of some major problems for the plant, because it took some time to figure out hot to properly balance the driveshaft, and on some cars at certain wheel and engine speeds (120…130 km/h, 3,800…4,200 RPM) torsional resonances in the driveline were bad enough to cause permanent damage to the gearbox tail shaft housing – not to mention annoying the driver.

-As a temporary solution, the engineers designed a new tailshaft housing that was radially split in two with a thick rubber ring sandwiched between the halves serving as a damper.
-It mostly solved the problem, and later the balancing of the drive shaft was improved enough to get rid of it.
+As a temporary solution, the engineers designed a new tailshaft housing that was radially split in two with a thick rubber ring sandwiched between the halves.
+It served as a damper that suppressed the vibration and changed the resonance characteristics of the driveline, which mostly solved the problem (resonance was now at 80 km/h & 2,600…2,800 RPM, and vibration was much more mild, not causing catastrophic failures).
+Later on, the balancing of drive shafts was improved enough to get rid of it.

 The rear axle is of a rarely used split-case type, which is sometimes called the “Timken axle”.
 This design, more often found in trucks than in cars, was used because at some point in mid-1950s the GAZ had troubles with casting one-piece axle housings for GAZ-21 – too many castings had to be scrapped because of casting defects, which was kind of okay for the low-volume ZIM GAZ-12, but was deemed unacceptable for the mass-produced car.
-They used a split case as a “temporary” solution initially, but, for some reason, the plant decided to stick to this design for quite some time.
+The split case was used as a “temporary” solution initially, but, for some reason, the plant decided to stick to this design for quite some time.
+Gearing was 4.1:1 for GAZ-24 and 3.9:1 for subsequent models.

 V8 powered cars had the same rear axle with taller gearing (3.38:1).